 If you want to learn even more, I have written an in-depth review of the MindShift BackLight Elite 45L.
 That should answer all your questions, including going into more detail about those air travel features.

 The Rotation 180 system launched the MindShift brand back in 2013.
 To this day, likely because they smartly patented it, there’s nothing else like it on the market.
-With the new versions of these bags MindShift have developed a product range with a nicely cohesive design language and a size to suit everyone’s needs.
+With the new versions of these bags, MindShift has developed a product range with a nice cohesive design language and a size to suit everyone’s needs.
 Looking at the range as a whole, the addition of torso length adjustment on all sizes of the bag is a big deal.
 When combined with the smart sizing choices, these bags will be suitable and more comfortable for a broader range of photographers.

 Overall, this bag is exactly what you’d hope it would be.
 A refined version of a hugely popular and unique camera bag, that modernizes the design and adds a few new tricks to speed up camera access even more.